NotBru/notbru.github.io/posts/uniswap_v3_conceptually.md

 `(price, liquidity)` graph) for any pool by going to UniV3's [app][uv3app] and, after having connected your wallet, accessing the “add liquidity” sections.

-These are humble screenshots of the liquidity distribution for the `DAI<->LUSD` and `LUSD<->WETH` pools.
-It's worth mentioning that the prices you can use for your positions are discretized, and they aren't equidistant in price space, but they are in logarithmic price space.

 If you're interested in digging the details, you're now hopefully more prepared to go into Uniswap's whitepaper or, heck, feel free to check they're code at GitHub! (it's open source uwu).